How to Convert Handwriting to Text: Methods & Best Practices

 Review and Correct Results

 OCR rarely achieves 100% accuracy, especially with handwriting.
-A degree of human review and correction remains critical to ensure the integrity of converted text.
+A degree of human review and correction remains important to ensure the integrity of converted text.
 Factors like inconsistent handwriting styles, varying ink colors, poor lighting during capture, or complex page layouts can impact accuracy.

 Focus your review on proper nouns, numbers, and dates, where OCR errors have the most significant impact.
 Check formatting to ensure paragraphs, line breaks, and structure match your original document.